-Charle's eyes were wide and trembling.
-"I-I can't... s-she's not breathing; I don't think s-she's breathing."
+Carla's eyes were wide and trembling.
+"I-I can't...
+S-She's not breathing.
+I don't think s-she's breathing."

-Erza nodded once.
 At a glance, Wendy's bruised form hardly twitched.
-Blood pooled on the ground around her mouth, but there were no outward signs of a wound, barring the minor cuts that dotted her skin.
+Blood pooled on the ground around her, but there were no outward signs of a wound, barring the cuts that dotted her skin.
 She was deathly pale; it looked very much like death's cold grip had wormed its way around the Sky Dragon Slayer.
 Erza felt her heart plunge at the sight.
 Her adversary had not been kind.
 The small crater that was roughly in the shape and size of the young girl's face said it all.

 Careful to avoid exacerbating Wendy's injuries, Erza discarded one of her gauntlets with a quick requip, placed the tip of her bare fingers against Wendy's neck and leaned in over her face.
 "She is breathing—I can hear it," Erza said quietly.
 "But it is faint and so is her pulse."
 Looking up, she continued, "There isn't much we can do between the three of us.
 We need to find Ichiya-san.
 He might be the only one who can help."